 Lentils aren’t for everyone, but for the survival gardener, they pose lots of benefits.
 They’re pretty easy to grow and to prepare.
 They also store well.

 These veggies are loaded with vitamin B, protein, fiber, and manganese.
 Plus, they have around 230 calories per cup.

 Energy density: 41 kcal / 100g

 Another super-sweet veggie that’s packed with calories is the carrot.
-Carrots are easy to grow in any garden, tolerating cold snaps, and even a bit of a frost with ease (it makes them grow sweeter!).
+Carrots are easy to grow in any garden, tolerating cold snaps, and even a bit of frost with ease (it makes them grow sweeter!).

 You don’t have to stick to the typical orange carrot in order to benefit from lots of calories and nutrients, either.
 There are also purple, yellow, and even red carrots you can try growing.